ConvoFusion/GU_CSAT/README.md

-SYLLABUS FOR GU_CSAT and OR OTHER ENTARNCE TESTS:
+SYLLABUS FOR GU_CSAT and OR ANY OTHER ENTARNCE TESTS:
 --------------------------------------------------------------------------------------------------------------
 #1] MATHEMATICS: